Diocese of Saginaw: 1980 to 2020

 In 2004, John Paul II appointed Bishop Robert J. Carlson of the Diocese of Sioux Falls as the fifth bishop of Saginaw.
 Carlson emphasized vocations, liturgical renewal, and evangelization within the diocese.
-The number of seminarians increased from four in 2004, to 12 in 2005, and to 19 in 2006.
-The first permanent deacon in over 25 years was ordained in August 2006, and two men were ordained to the transitional diaconate in November 2006.
+The number of seminarians increased from four in 2004 to 12 in 2005, and to 19 in 2006.
+The first permanent deacon in over 25 years was ordained in 2006, and two men were ordained to the transitional diaconate in that same year.
 The diocese has also implemented a series of Saint Andrew dinners to invite young men to an informal meal and discussion on vocations.

-In 2006 Carlson promulgated the letter "We Have Come to Worship Him" outlining liturgical directives and norms for the renewal of worship in the diocese.
-A month later, the Ablaze Youth Conference was held in Standish, Michigan, with several hundred young people in attendance.
-In 2007 the diocese began an evangelization initiative to reach out to all families in the diocese through the Faith Saginaw magazine, sent a group of 230 people to the March for Life in Washington, D.C., and held a four-day Eucharistic Congress that summer which included the ordination of two men to the priesthood, and five men to the transitional diaconate.

-In 2009, Pope Benedict XVI appointed Carlson as archbishop of the Archdiocese of Saint Louis and named Auxiliary Bishop Joseph Cistone, of the Archdiocese of Philadelphia as the sixth Bishop of the Diocese of Saginaw.
-Cistone served until his death from lung cancer on October 16, 2018.
-Pope Francis appointed Bishop Robert Gruss of the Diocese of Rapid City as his replacement.
-Cruss is the current bishop of Saginaw.